syncfusion-content/ej2-vue-docs/ej2-vue/combo-box/getting-started.md

 ---
 layout: post
-title: Getting started with Vue Combo box component | Syncfusion
+title: Getting started with Vue ComboBox component | Syncfusion
-description:  Checkout and learn about Getting started with Vue Combo box component of Syncfusion Essential JS 2 and more details.
+description:  Checkout and learn about Getting started with Vue ComboBox component of Syncfusion Essential JS 2 and more details.
 control: Getting started
 platform: ej2-vue
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting Started with the Vue Combo box Component in Vue 2
+# Getting Started with the Vue ComboBox Component in Vue 2

 a Vue 2 project using [Vue-CLI](https://cli.vuejs.org) and integrating the Syncfusion<sup style="font-size:70%">&reg;</sup> Vue ComboBox component.